 Is your child over the age of 4 and fully potty trained by day, but still wetting the bed three to five times each week?
 You are not alone!
-What’s commonly known as “bedwetting” may actually be a medical condition called nocturnal enuresis, and it affects five to seven million children in the U.S. The best thing you can do for your child is to make her feel comfortable.
-Let her know you are not upset or disappointed, and consider products like GoodNites®, which can help ease the stress of bedwetting.
+What’s commonly known as “bedwetting” may actually be a medical condition called nocturnal enuresis, and it affects five to seven million children in the U.S. The best thing you can do for your cautious child is to make them feel comfortable.
+Let them know you are not upset or disappointed, and consider products like GoodNites®, which can help ease the stress of bedwetting.
 Talk to your pediatrician for more information about nocturnal enuresis.

 - How to Get Started Potty Training Your Cautious Child >

 - Introducing Pull-Ups® Training Pants to Your Cautious Child >

 - Helping Your Cautious Child Know When to Go to the Bathroom >